GeorgePearse/image_clusterer/docs/product_design.md

 *   **Embedding Space (Scatter Plot)**: A live view of the model's brain.
 As you label, you see clusters forming and shifting.
 This provides global context and trust in the model's learning process.
 *   **Confidence Glow**: When the model is confident in a suggestion, the UI glows with the suggestion's color, subtly reinforcing the "happy path" of just pressing `Shift + Enter`.

+## Future Experiments: Human Latency & Batching

+We hypothesize that user response time improves significantly when labeling batches of the same class (reducing cognitive context switching).
+*   **Experiment**: Measure labeling speed (time-to-click) when presenting a sorted stream of similar images vs. random images.
+*   **Goal**: Quantify the "Flow State" bonus.
+If confirmed, the selection strategy should heavily penalize switching classes, even if a "random" sample might offer slightly higher information gain for the model purely mathematically.
+The trade-off between *model efficiency* (fewest samples) and *human efficiency* (fastest labeling) is key to QuickSort's design.